Grant access to MCP tools

 Last validated:

 Aperture's MCP server support is experimental.
-The MCP grants syntax might change without notice.
+The MCP grants syntax may change.

 When you register MCP servers with Aperture, users can access tools, resources, and templates through the Aperture proxy.
 Like model access, MCP access is deny-by-default.
 You need to configure grants that specify which MCP items each user or group can use.